WildChickenUniversity/WildChickenUniversity/README.md

-This is the redesigned portal for Wild Chicken University.
-Currently still working in progress.

-The new website is available at: https://wcu.edu.pl

-ToDos:

-- [ ] recreating diploma with pdflib to use woff2 fonts
-- [ ] code cleanup
-- [x] shadcn integration

----

 ![logo](https://wcu.edu.pl/images/Wild_Chicken.svg) Welcome to the **Official** GitHub repo of [Wild Chicken University](https://wcu.edu.pl).
 We are a proud member of [U4 Group of GitHub Research Universities](https://github.com/U4Group).

 We offer **FREE** admission offers in PDF.
 This is not a REAL admission offer, but it can certainly make you feel better since you've got “somewhere” to go.
 Head over to [admission portal](https://wcu.edu.pl/admission) to get your admission offer today!